Dauphin, Manitoba: Economy

 As the largest city within the Parkland, Dauphin has a trading area of over 50,000 people.
 A large part of Dauphin's economy is based on agriculture, with farms in this area of the province producing grains, oilseeds, honey and livestock.
 Dauphin is the home to various industries including manufacturing, health care, education, recreation/tourism and retail.
 The Canadian distribution centre for Norwex is also located in the city.

 Education

 The first school building was erected in Dauphin in 1903, a frame building on the present Mackenzie School site.
 The original Whitmore School was built on Fifth Ave.
 SW in 1907, followed by the Smith-Jackson School on Main Street South in 1922.
 Today, the Mountain View School Division oversees K-12 education in Dauphin.
 The City of Dauphin has 7 schools including the Dauphin Regional Comprehensive Secondary School, Mackenzie Middle School, Henderson Elementary School, Lt.
 Colonel Barker VC School, École Macneill (French Immersion), Whitmore School and Smith-Jackson Ukrainian Bilingual School.

 The Assiniboine Community College Parkland Campus, located in Dauphin, provides post-secondary programming in the Parkland.
 Programs include business, agriculture, applied counseling, nursing and a range of apprenticeship courses.

+Government and politics

+Dauphin is governed by a mayor and six councillors who are elected by residents.
+The current mayor of Dauphin is David Bosiak.
+The current Dauphin city councillors are Christian Laughland (deputy mayor), Steven Sobering, Kathy Bellemare, Randy Daley, Ted Rea, and Devin Shtykalo.

+Dauphin is represented in the Legislative Assembly of Manitoba (as part of the Dauphin provincial electoral district) by New Democratic Party of Manitoba MLA, Ron Kostyshyn, and in the House of Commons of Canada (as part of the Riding Mountain riding) by Conservative MP, Dan Mazier.